the-chet/speedbreaker-pothole-detector/README.md

 # speedbreaker-pothole-detector
 Speed breaker and pothole detection using deep learning (tensorflow models).
 I have used SSD mobilenet and Faster RCNN algorithms on the dataset.
+Please read the docx file for detailed instructions